 Pro Tip: There are two great day trips from Granby.
 Hot Sulphur Springs Resort, 30 minutes away, has 23 mineral springs of different sizes and temperatures on a hillside.
 Also 30 minutes away is the upscale town of Winter Park, Colorado, where we did some shopping and found a branch of the Colorado Nepalese and Indian Bistro chain, Durbar.

 Located in the San Bernardino Mountains at the south shore of Big Bear Lake, this mountain town is less than a 2-hour drive from Los Angeles.
-It was easy for our two older grandkids, 24 and 27, to join us for a weekend and make the town of 5,000 our playground in the midst of COVID lockdowns.
+It was easy for our two older grandkids, 24 and 27, to join us for a weekend and make the town of 5,000 our playground.

 Home to wildlife in alpine habitats, including the rare mountain cougar, the Big Bear Alpine Zoo was great for our first morning.
 Then we hiked the Woodland Trail, a 1.5-mile loop of dry woodlands with 16 interpretive stops explaining the plants, wildlife, and geology of the area.
 Our first half-day was capped by a picnic at the East Boat Ramp.